Catastrophic Climate Change: It's Here - Deal With It.

 outside 'normal' patterns; the patterns and thresholds where we have evolved over the

-millennia.
+millennia, and especially the past 10,000 years.
 The short mandates of our political systems do not accommodate the medium and long term

 thinking we need to do to deal with climate change.
 This leads to consistently poor policy-making in the